 - Documents illustrating the sales process, and the methodologies used throughout the process

 - Resources and content used to quickly deliver information to your prospects as needed

 - Customer engagement data used to further contextualize their path to purchase

 It’s also important to provide your target audience with informative and engaging content, as well.
 Comprehensive customer-facing knowledge bases and FAQ pages, for example, can effectively answer any questions your prospects may have leading up to a sale.

-Additionally, your robust content library will showcase your team’s knowledge and abilities—building trust within your prospects before they even make a purchase.
+Additionally, using knowledge base software to organize and share your robust content library will make it easy to showcase your team’s knowledge and abilities—building trust within your prospects before they even make a purchase.

 Simply put, you want your prospects to be informed buyers.
 The better their understanding of your services and the value you bring to the table, the easier it will be for your sales team to get them onboard as a paying customer.

 It’s pretty clear by now that a lot goes on throughout the many stages of the sales process.

 Luckily, modern technology allows you to optimize these various processes via streamlined workflows and automation.

 For example, you can automate the process of generating leads by creating mailing list registration offers—followed up with an automated drip campaign: